homics/instructions/homics/docs/user-guide/stats.md

 3. Come back to `StatsService`:

-    The last implemtation on your part is to complete the two methods `sendStats` and `sendStat`.
+    The last implementation on your part is to complete the two methods `sendStats` and `sendStat`.

     The `sendStats()` fetches all orderStats in database, then sends them to the microservice using the `restTemplate`.
     You already worked with this template in exercise 1.
 If you are lost, check it out again.